Pricing for Large Positions in Contingent Claims: Setup

-The setup is similar to \cite{MR2489605} except that the market is parameterized by $n\in\nats$ which is studied in the limit as $n\uparrow\infty$.
-Specifically, let $T>0$ denote the horizon.
-For each $n$, let $\basisn$ be a filtered probability space where the filtration $\filtrationn$ is assumed to satisfy the usual conditions of right-continuity and $\prob^n$ completeness.
-Assume $\F^n_T = \F^n$.
-The $d$ risky asset prices $S^n = (S^n_1,\dots,S^n_d)$ are assumed to be a locally bounded, $\reals^d$-valued semi-martingale (with respect to the given stochastic basis).
-Zero interest rates are assumed.
-In addition to being able to trade in the risky assets $S^n$, the investor owns a non-tradable contingent claim $h^n$ which pays off at time $T$.
-The following assumption is made regarding $(h^n)_{n\in\nats}$ and the size of the position held:
+Let $T>0$ denote the horizon.
+For each $n$, let $\basisn$ be a filtered probability space where the filtration $\filtrationn$ satisfies the usual conditions of right-continuity and $\prob^n$ completeness.
+Assume $\F^n_T = \F^n$ and zero interest rates so that the safe asset $S_0$ is identically one.
+The risky asset $S^n = (S^n_1,\dots,S^n_{d_n})$ is a locally bounded, $\reals^{d_n}$-valued semi-martingale.
+In addition to being able to trade in $S^n$, the investor owns $q_n$ units of a non-tradable, $\F^n$ measurable, contingent claim $h^n$.